JanHerca/urantiapedia/output/wikijs/en/article/Al_Lockett/Living_the_Will_of_the_Father_Walking_the_Talk.md

 2. No pain—no gain.
 3. What does it mean to you and me?

-> _Although the Universal Father is personally resident on Paradise, at the very center of the universes, he is also actually present on the worlds of space in the minds of his countless children of time, for be indwells them as the Mystery Monitors._ [[UB 107:0.1](/en/The_Urantia_Book/107#p0_1)]
+> _Although the Universal Father is personally resident on Paradise, at the very center of the universes, he is also actually present on the worlds of space in the minds of his countless children of time, for be indwells them as the Mystery Monitors._ <a id="a60_252"></a>[[UB 107:0.1](/en/The_Urantia_Book/107#p0_1)]

-> _The Adjusters are the actuality of the Father's love incarnate in the souls of men; they are the veritable promise of itan's eternal career imprisoned within the mortal mind; they are the essence of man's perfected finaliter personality, which be can foretaste in time as be progressively masters the divine technique of achieving the living of the Father's will._ [[UB 107:0.2](/en/The_Urantia_Book/107#p0_2)]
+> _The Adjusters are the actuality of the Father's love incarnate in the souls of men; they are the veritable promise of itan's eternal career imprisoned within the mortal mind; they are the essence of man's perfected finaliter personality, which be can foretaste in time as be progressively masters the divine technique of achieving the living of the Father's will._ <a id="a62_368"></a>[[UB 107:0.2](/en/The_Urantia_Book/107#p0_2)]

 ## The Call to Perfection